 By default, Zoom will sum these inputs to mono.
 This means your caller can hear both inputs in both sides of their headphones/speakers.
-If you are recording a stereo source and wish for the caller to hear one input in the left side and one input in the right side of their headphones/speakers, you can select Enable Stereo sound in the Audio Settings tab of Zoom.
+If you are recording a stereo source and wish for the caller to hear one input on the left side and one input on the right side of their headphones/speakers, select Enable Stereo sound in the Audio Settings tab of Zoom.

 Focusrite Interfaces that use Focusrite Control:

 How to use several inputs on your Scarlett (3rd Gen) within video call software on Windows